How to Detect Hidden Humidity Sources

 Before looking for a hidden source, confirm that humidity is actually elevated.
 A room can feel damp because of low airflow, cool surfaces, or temperature discomfort, even when humidity is only moderately high.
 A hygrometer gives you a clear reading instead of relying on sensation alone.

-Place a hygrometer in the area where dampness is most noticeable.
-Leave it there long enough to observe readings at different times of day.
-A single reading is helpful, but a pattern is more useful.
+Place a hygrometer in the area where dampness is most noticeable and leave it there for at least a full day if possible.
+A single reading is useful, but a pattern is more useful.
 Humidity that briefly rises after a shower or cooking may be normal.
-Humidity that stays high for hours or remains elevated day after day suggests a moisture source or ventilation problem.
+Humidity that stays high for hours, returns quickly after ventilation, or remains elevated day after day suggests a moisture source or ventilation problem.

 As a general guide, indoor humidity that repeatedly rises above 60% deserves attention.
 Readings above that range can make air feel damp and may increase the risk of condensation, mildew, and mold-friendly conditions if they persist.